-Did you know that 50 percent of men and 64 percent of women die suddenly from coronary heart disease with no previous symptoms?
+Did you know that 50 percent of men and 64 percent of women who die suddenly from coronary heart disease have had no previous symptoms?
 Fortunately, the Bronson Heart Scan can help detect heart disease before a tragic event occurs.

 This quick and painless computer tomography (CT) scan creates detailed pictures of the inside of your body that enable our specialists to detect evidence of heart disease before you have symptoms.
 Once the scan is completed, our medical team will provide you with a technical, medical and professional interpretation of your Bronson Heart Scan findings.
 This will determine your level of risk for heart disease.
 We will then work with you and your doctor to help create your personalized care plan.

 If you are a man (35+) or woman (45+) with any of these risk factors, you may qualify for a Bronson Heart Scan:

 - Family history of heart disease